 We endeavor to know in advance if a foster dog will "get along with" cats before assigning a foster dog to a home with a cat.
 This is not always possible.
 Before a foster (with cats) takes in a new foster dog, they should ask "how is the dog with cats?".
 Care must be used when making that first introduction between a foster dog and your cat.
-See reference (m).
+References (m), (n), and (o) provide great guidance on dog-cat introductions.